P-22: 2012 discovery

 The Griffith Park Connectivity Study, funded by Friends of Griffith Park, was launched in mid-2011.
 FoGP entered a study agreement and purchased thirteen wildlife cameras.
 The study objective was to evaluate the movement of large and medium-sized mammals to and from Griffith Park and the surrounding open space.
-It was the first project of its kind in the Griffith Park region targeting potential corridors.
+It was the first project in the Griffith Park region targeting potential corridors.
 The study was expanded further in 2013, to include tunnels to the LA River and other passages.

-The study was led by Daniel S. Cooper.
-The project was also supported by Erin Boydston of USGS Western Ecological Research Center.
-Miguel Ordeñana joined as field biologist.
+Daniel S. Cooper led the study.
+Erin Boydston of USGS Western Ecological Research Center also supported the project.
+Miguel Ordeñana joined as a field biologist.
 The three ecologists, Cooper, Boydston, and Ordeñana, soon began to document deer, bobcats and coyotes crossing via one of the overpass bridges of the Hollywood Freeway in Cahuenga Pass.
 Ordeñana, poring over hundreds of motion-triggered photos, saw the first camera image taken on February 12, 2012 of the hind quarters of a male mountain lion on a rugged ridgeline just above Ford Theatre.
 The team released a Study Update in March 2012.

-Jeff Sikich lead the mission to catch him.
+Jeff Sikich led the mission to catch the puma.
 He was first caught in March of 2012.
 He was fitted with an electronic neck collar that recorded his location over time.
 He then weighed 90 lbs.
 He was designated P-22.
 P is short for "puma" and 22 refers to him being the 22nd puma in the ongoing puma study.